 Libraries are the places where you gather information about primitive tribes, and museums are the places where you view artefacts and fossil bones.
 But it was good to live in the actual places previously inhabited by canoe nomad tribes to get a feel for the life they led and problems they confronted.

 It was an experience that made me think that the judgments we make according to our cultural norms can be so mistaken.
 I think that great injustices have been done to prehistoric mankind.
 Those buried in prehistory and dug up at archaeological sites to be displayed in museums can never answer back to put the record straight.
-I decided that I would set things to rights and rewrite prehistory according to the fossil evidence and artefacts that have been found for the different forms of prehistoric humans who were human.
+I decided that I would set things to rights and rewrite prehistory according to the actual fossil evidence and artifacts that have been found for the different species of prehistoric humans.
+I would show that these so-called hominids were just as human as any of us.